10 ways to save $100 more each month

 Bank fees can quietly eat into your balance if you’re not careful.
 The average overdraft fee in the U.S. is $27.08, according to our latest checking account survey, and using an out-of-network ATM can set you back $4.77 per transaction.

 You could save $50 a month or more by being mindful of common charges.
-Keep your hard-earned money from going toward unnecessary fees with the following small financial adjustments:
+Avoid dealing with financial penalties by making these adjustments:

-• Set up mobile bank alerts: Many mobile banking apps allow you to receive alerts when your account balance is low or when an upcoming payment is scheduled.
+- Set up mobile bank alerts: Many mobile banking apps can send alerts when your account balance is low or when an upcoming payment is scheduled.
 This helps you avoid unexpected overdraft fees.

-• Watch out for hidden fees: Monthly maintenance, money transfer and minimum balance fees can add up.
-Consider switching to a no-fee checking account, many of which are available at online banks.
+- Watch out for hidden fees: Monthly maintenance, money transfer and minimum balance fees can add up.
+If your bank charges too many fees, consider switching to a no-fee checking account.

 2. Open a high-yield savings account